OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/survey-Sage.md

   implementation of your system, yet.
 {% endcomment %}

-[SageMath](http://www.sagemath.org): General purpose computational (pure) mathematics software
+- [SageMath](http://www.sagemath.org): General purpose computational (pure) mathematics software

+- 300 contributors

+- 1.5M lines of Python/Cython code

+- 40k functions

+- 4k classes

+- hundreds of open source (math) software/libraries in the distribution

+--

 ---
 ## What data do you have?

-A collection of (optional) databases
+- A collection of (optional) databases

-Usually coming from external software/databases:
+- Usually coming from external software/databases

+- Examples:

   - GAP databases
   - OEIS
   - John's database of elliptic curves
+  - ...

+{% comment %}
 1. Structure
 1. Format
 1. How is it produced?
 1. How is it changed?
 1. How do you document it?
+{% endcomment %}

 ---
 ## What knowledge do you have?

 Mathematical properties and theorems, algorithms, ...

+## Two key points that conditioned the design

+- There are only a handful of fundamental concepts:

+  operations: *, +, ...

+  axioms: associativity, commutativity, ...

+  The richness comes from the combinations of them (e.g. Fields)

+- Using an existing language and its object oriented features for modelling and method selection

 ### Sources of external knowledge?